Tool Introduction

 - Q: What IP address formats does this tool support?

-- A: This tool fully supports standard IPv4 and IPv6 address formats, so you can confidently enter them for querying.
+- A: This tool fully supports standard IPv4 and IPv6 address formats, you can confidently enter them for querying.

 - Q: How accurate are the query results?